marcvidalbadia/pupil-turbulence-removal/README.md

 Supplementary Online Material for M. Vidal, K. E. Onderdijk, A. M. Aguilera, J. Six, P-J. Maes and T. H. Fritz, M. Leman.
-"Cholinergic-related pupil activity reflects level of emotionality during motor performance", 2022.
-(Under review)
+"Cholinergic-related pupil activity reflects level of emotionality during motor performance", 2023.
+(Accepted at the European Journal of Neuroscience)

 ## Removal of turbulent flows in the pupil signal